WebReflection/uhtml/README.md

 ## API Documentation

-Following a detailed information about _µhtml_ usage and its constrains.
+Most information about _µhtml_ are written in the [documentation file](./DOCUMENTATION.md), but following you can read most essential details.

 <details>
   <summary><strong>About Attributes</strong></summary>